LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

   - CacheDir
 ```

 Steps (or commands) that need to be run before the test execution are listed in the *pre* run step.
 In the example, the packages listed in *requirements.txt* are installed using *pip3* command.
 The *--cache-dir* option is used for specifying the location of the directory used for caching the packages (i.e. *CacheDir*).
+It is important to note that downloaded packages that are cached are securely uploaded to a secure clooud, before the execution environment is auto-purged after build completion.
+Please modify *requirements.txt* as per the project requirements.

 ```yaml
 pre: